 Children may become distracted in school or start to act out and get into fights.
 They may attempt to get away with more when one parent is gone.
 Children may start to show signs of depression beyond normal sadness.
 If you notice your child suffering, there is help available.
 Check with your child's school counselors and teachers.
 They can observe and note any changes in behavior or difficulties the child may be having.

-A new study reveals how deployment stress affects military spouses.
+A recent study revealed how deployment stress affects military spouses.
 According to research, “deployment stress can cause and exacerbate certain mental health problems in military partners, including depression, anxiety, and substance use disorders.”

 The mental health of military spouses is becoming more of a concern as it is better understood.
 This study provides further evidence that deployments affect the whole family.
 And since more than half of all 3.6 million active military personnel are married, it's not surprising that the evidence has become more prevalent.